• Skip to primary navigation

 chopped asparagus4

 1. Remove the ends of the leek.
-Using only the white and light green part.
+Using only the white and light green parts.
 Slice each leek in half then slice into 1/4-inch slices.
 Leeks can be very dirty in between each little ring.
 Fill a bowl with water.
 Add sliced leeks.
 Swish around with your hands to clean the leeks.
 The dirt will fall to the bottom of the bowl.
 Remove and drain on a paper towel.

-2. In a skillet melt 2 tablespoons coconut oil.
+2. In a skillet melt 2 tablespoons of coconut oil.
 Saute over medium heat.
 Watch carefully.
 Leeks can brown very quickly.
 Cook until leeks are soft and are beginning to caramelize lightly.
 Set aside.

 3. Grate Gruyere cheese.
 Set aside.

 4. Cut asparagus.
 I like to slice the asparagus into little coins when I’m using them in individual quiches.
 They are just easier to eat.
-Save the top 2-3 inches to place on top of quiche.
+Save the top 2-3 inches to place on top of the quiche.
 Set aside.

 Making Quiche Custard